burakbigle/signatureModule/README.md

 * Beautifully Designed,
 * User Friendly,
 * Simple, Minimalist, Eye Catching,
+* Supporting multiple languages,
 * Fast enough to handle all the required operations,
 * Bug Free! (yeah, sure right)
 * Well Documented

+### Hardware Interfaces

+The signature module is working on both desktop and mobile phones.
+The minimum requirements would be equal to nowadays mid-range cell phones or any laptop is operateable with latest internet browsing providers.
+As a reference, for the google chrome, the minimum (Version 73.0.3683.103 (Official Build) (64-bit)).

+Furthermore,  A system with these specifications can handle a Network of approximately all 4G, depends on the mobile phone release date and specifications, even 5G might be considered for a fast, smooth user experience through mobile devices.

 ### Software Interfaces